 In this list, you’ll find:

-- virtual activities for Hispanic Heritage month 2021
+- Virtual activities for Hispanic Heritage month 2022

 What is Hispanic Heritage Month?

-Today, celebrate the month-long holiday of Hispanic culture.
-Enjoy festivals, dances, concerts, parades, and more.
+Today, we celebrate the month-long holiday of Hispanic culture, from September 15 through October 15.
+During this time, you can enjoy festivals, dances, concerts, parades, and more.

-1. Host a Virtual Potluck – A Favorite Hispanic Heritage Month Activities!
+1. Host a Virtual Potluck – One of Our Favorite Hispanic Heritage Month Activities!

 Share a virtual food experience with your team!
 This Hispanic Heritage Month, gather to share recipes together.

-First, create a shareable Google Docs for employees to contribute recipes, restaurants, and dishes.
+First, create a shareable Google Doc for employees to contribute recipes, restaurants, and dishes.
+Ask everyone to add their ideas at the start of the month.
 Then, share the list with your team – or even with your entire company.

 Explore this guide with 10 Traditional Latin American Recipes.